tanjasper/ug2_2020_challenge2_devkit/README.md

       - https://drive.google.com/open?id=1Hu567rjzbeUgjqiYaxpwwrb_iRDj_w0Q
 2. Navigate to _sample_evaluation/challenge2-#_ where # is the subchallenge number.
 3. Set the `DOCKER_IMAGE` variable in _evaluate_challenge2-#.sh_ to the name of your Docker image submission in Dockerhub.
+4. If you would like to use a GPU for your submission, either replace the first `docker run` in _evaluate_challenge2-#.sh_ with `nvidia-docker run` or add the `--gpus` flag according to your Docker and nvidia-docker versions.
-4. Run _evaluate_challenge2-#.sh_.
+5. Run _evaluate_challenge2-#.sh_.
 The outputs will be placed in _sample_evaluation/challenge2-#/outputs_.
 Check that *verification_scores.txt* was saved in the outputs folder to see if the evaluation successfully ran all the way through.

 ### Tikhonov Reconstruction Code